 Accredited courses from leading Australian universities, TAFEs and colleges

-Australia offers 77 courses in cyber security online courses in 2026, ranging from Short Courses to Master's Degree.
+Australia offers 20 courses in cyber security online courses in 2026, ranging from Short Courses to Master's Degree.
 You can study courses in cyber security online fully online or on-campus through registered RTOs, TAFEs, and universities.
 Courses typically take 1 month to 6 years to complete.
-Graduates may progress into roles such as Cyber Security Officer, Information Security Analyst, or IT Security Engineer across government and private sectors.
+Graduates may work as Cyber Security Officers, Information Security Analysts or IT Analysts, depending on experience and industry demand.

 Displaying 20 of 20 courses